Photography of Brown and White Sugar Processed Sugar in a cup

 Sodium Benzoate

-Then there’s Sodium Benzoate, another preservative that’s added to prolong shelf life.
-However, in the 1990s the FDA started reviewing soft drinks that also contain ascorbic acid (vitamin C) or erythorbic acid, because the combination could create an environment where the chemical benzene—a carcinogen that can cause cancer–could form.
-Since then, manufacturers have redesigned their products to limit or eliminate the formation of benzine.14
+Then there’s Sodium Benzoate, another added preservative to prolong shelf life.
+However, in the 1990s, the FDA started reviewing soft drinks containing ascorbic acid (vitamin C) or erythorbic acid because the combination could create an environment where benzene could form—a carcinogen that can cause cancer.
+Since then, manufacturers have redesigned their products to limit or eliminate benzene formation.14

 Citric Acid

-Finally, citric acid, an ingredient you may be able to pronounce, but that you might not be able to put your finger on.
-This one occurs naturally in citrus fruits and is also used as a preservative and for flavor.15 If you’re drinking soda, chances are you’ll find citric acid in there, because according to a 2018 report in Toxicology Reports, it’s the world’s most widely used food additive.16 Good thing it’s FDA-approved.
+Finally, citric acid is an ingredient you may be able to pronounce but you might not be able to put your finger on.
+This one occurs naturally in citrus fruits and is also used for flavoring and as a preservative.15 If you’re drinking soda, chances are you’ll find citric acid in there.
+According to a 2018 report in Toxicology Reports, it’s the world’s most widely used food additive.16 Good thing it’s FDA-approved.

 This has been a lot, but don’t let it leave a bad taste in your mouth.
-OLIPOP, the new healthy soda that comes in fun, vintage flavors, presents a simple choice.
-It’s good for you, made with ingredients you can pronounce, and simply delicious.
-And where the list of sodas above hover around 40 grams of sugar per 12 ounce serving, OLIPOP contains just 2-5 grams per serving.
+OLIPOP, a high-fiber soda in fun, vintage flavors, is a simple choice.
+It’s made with ingredients you can pronounce, and better yet, it’s simply delicious.
+While some sodas contain upwards of 40g of sugar, OLIPOP contains 2-5 grams per serving.
 Enough said.

 Sources